ToJoh123/ToJoh123/README.md

 🧠 I'm currently learning documenting, sharing projects and knowledge in group projects

-👯‍♀️ I'm looking to collaborate on anything currently, but if you are working on a LoRa project i would be especially interested.
+👯‍♀️ I'm looking to collaborate on anything currently

-🤔 I'm looking for help with finding companies and groups that are building web based HMI/SCADA systems
+🤔 I'm looking for help with finding companies that are offering internships.
+I am avaible from 2023 oktober to 2024 may.

 📫 feel free to reach out on my email to the left or linkedin